The how-to manual for personalization on your website; benefits, challenges, and use-cases included.

 But, how to personalize a visitor’s experience?
 Let’s find out!

 Location is practically one of the most common and straightforward ways to personalize the experience of your target audience.
-Although it differs depending upon the scope of your business, geo-location furnishes information which can tremendously help you personalize the experience of your website visitors.
+Although it differs depending upon the scope of your business, geo-location furnishes information that can tremendously help you personalize the experience of your website visitors.
 For example, you’re running a SaaS business and want to expand your customer base in a particular geographic location, say Australia.
 You can show visitors coming from Australia registration discounts if your data suggests you get faster conversions with discounting in Australia.

-Meanwhile, if you’re an ecommerce business operating across the globe, you can use dynamic website personalization to target visitors based on their current location and show products which are the most popular in that geography or products which may not be available for shipment anywhere else.
+Meanwhile, if you’re an eCommerce business operating across the globe, you can use dynamic website personalization to target visitors based on their current location and show products which are the most popular in that geography or products which may not be available for shipment anywhere else.
 For instance, show summer clothes to someone coming from a warmer climate while winter clothes to coming from a cooler climate.
 Display different shipping terms to different people depending upon their location.
-Even float different discount schemes in different cities of a country depending upon the spending capacity of your target audience
+Even float different discount schemes in different cities of a country depending upon the spending capacity of your target audience.

 Irrespective of the use cases mentioned above, creating specialized or personalized campaigns by identifying users on the basis of their location allows you to offer them an experience that feels personal and unique.
 Something they can relate to.

-your website, you can track and observe their overall interaction with your platform using specialized analytical tools.
+On your website, you can track and observe their overall interaction with your platform using specialized analytical tools.
 You can map the way they navigate, engaged with your site’s content, and take actions.
 This can help you understand their overall behavior, such as:

-You can effectively use this behavioral data to personalize visitor experience and ensure they’re engagement with your brand, as well as make them take the desired action.
-If the visitor is one of your existing customers, then behavioral targeting factors will not only change, but also become more specific to their history with your platform.
+You can effectively use this behavioral data to personalize visitor experience and ensure their engagement with your brand, as well as make them take the desired action.
+If the visitor is one of your existing customers, then behavioral targeting factors will not only change but also become more specific to their history with your platform.
 Show them content that would best suit their needs and taste (basis their previous interactions with your platform).

 Let’s consider Amazon’s example here.
 When a visitor first lands on Amazon’s homepage, it’s shown a page enlisting the company’s top-selling products along with currently running offers and sale deals.
 Notice that the offers and product recommendations would be the same for anyone coming to the site from that geography and time of the year and would not be hyper-personalized as per personal preferences.